 One of the simplest things you can do is submit your application materials before the deadline.
 You do not want to be memorable to us because we have to hound you for your application materials.
-The big secret is that there is no ideal candidate – there are lots of ways to be a great graduate student so tell us yours.
-What makes you unique?
+The big secret is that there is no ideal candidate – there are lots of ways to be a great graduate student.
+Tell us what makes you unique.
 Why would you be a great addition to our program?
 Experience has taught us that sometimes applicants who look great on paper don’t end up being great graduate students and vice versa.
-This is a valuable bit of knowledge if you have a less than stellar academic record, but the burden of proof is on you, the applicant.
+The burden of proof is on you to convince us why you are a good candidate even if you have a less than stellar academic record.

 If you have a lower undergraduate GPA, you might consider taking additional, upper-level science courses.
 While it cannot change your undergraduate GPA if you have completed your degree, it demonstrates that you are a more focused and mature student than your transcripts may reflect.
 Additionally, doing well in these courses demonstrates an upward trend in your grades, and this trend is important to the admissions committee.

 Additionally, if you performed poorly in key science courses (received a “C” or below), you might consider retaking them to demonstrate mastery of fundamental concepts.
-If you make the extra effort to do this, please let us know on the Supplemental Application.
+If you make the extra effort to do this, please let us know on your application!